bunop/Agritech8_Metagenomics/README.md

 # Start by specifying the project names and their corresponding scripts and stores.
 PROJECTS := technical_replicates plot_iNEXT reactor_vs_algae duckweed_and_box november_2023
 ```

+Remember to track using git all changes, the new *target* script and *quarto* report
+with the *store* folder as managed by its `.gitignore` file.